-Our soloist will be Kendra Broom, mezzo-soprano at the Curtis Institute of Music.
+Our 2018 winter concert at St. Peter’s Episcopal Church in Phoenixville, PA featured soloist Kendra Broom, mezzo-soprano at the Curtis Institute of Music.

 ABOUT AMICI STRINGS